funcool/rumext/doc/user-guide.md

       [:> :label props name]]))
 ```

-The map, being a Clojure object, may be created elsewhere and passed
+The map, being a Clojure object, may also be created elsewhere and passed
 to `mf/props` as a variable:

 ```clojure